 By Rick Steves

 Hanging out at a sea-view restaurant while sampling local specialties could become one of your favorite memories of any visit to the five most scenic towns of the Italian Riviera.

-Pesto: This region is the birthplace of pesto.
-Basil, which loves the temperate Ligurian climate, is ground with cheese (half Parmigiano cow cheese and half pecorino sheep cheese), garlic, olive oil, and pine nuts, and then poured over pasta.
-Try it on spaghetti or, better yet, on trenette (the long, flat Ligurian noodle ruffled on one side) or trofie (short, dense twists made of flour with a bit of potato, designed specifically for pesto).
+This region is the birthplace of pesto.
+Basil, which loves the temperate Ligurian climate, is ground with cheese (half parmigiano cow cheese and half pecorino sheep cheese), garlic, olive oil, and pine nuts, and then poured over pasta.
+Try it on spaghetti or, better yet, on trenette (the long, flat Ligurian noodle ruffled on one side) or trofie (short, dense twists made of flour with a bit of potato), both designed specifically for pesto to cling to.
 Many also like pesto lasagna, always made with white sauce, never red.
 If you become addicted, small jars of pesto are sold in the local grocery stores and gift shops.
 If it's refrigerated, it's fresh; this is what you want if you're eating it today.
 For taking home, get the jar-on-a-shelf pesto.

-Focaccia: This tasty, pillowy bread also originates from here in Liguria.
+Focaccia, the tasty pillowy bread, also originates here in Liguria.
 Locals say the best focaccia is made between the Cinque Terre and Genoa.
 It's simply flatbread with olive oil and salt.
 The baker roughs up the dough with finger holes, then bakes it.
-Focaccia comes plain or with onions, sage, and olive bits, and is a local favorite for a snack on the beach.
-Bakeries sell it in rounds or slices by the weight (a portion is about 100 grams, or un etto).
+Focaccia comes plain or with onions, sage, or olive bits, and is a local favorite for a snack on the beach.
+Bakeries sell it in rounds or slices by weight (a portion is about 100 grams, or un etto).

-Farinata, a humble flatbread snack sold at pizza and focaccia places, is made from chickpea meal, water, oil, and pepper — is baked on a copper tray in a wood-burning stove.
+Farinata, a humble flatbread snack sold at pizza and focaccia places, is made from chickpea meal, water, oil, and pepper and baked on a copper tray in a wood-burning stove.